anandthakker/html-outline/README.md

   the example above.)
 - `attributes` flag determines whether or not to print attributes after the element name (e.g., `img[class="bray" src="img/donkey.jpg"]`)
+- `classNames` flag determines whether or not to print class names, e.g., `div.container`.

 # Thanks